actuallymentor/chainlist-rpcs/README.md

 # Unofficial chainlist RPC npm module

 Installation: `npm install -S chainlist-rpcs`.
+See [npm package](https://www.npmjs.com/package/chainlist-rpcs).

 NOTE: This module is unofficial and not maintained by Chainlist.
 If you want to add RPC urls, please refer to the [DefiLlama/chainlist](https://github.com/DefiLlama/chainlist) repository.